• Skip to primary navigation

 Power Supply 9V DC1

-First, when power is ON the capacitor C1 charges and at the same time the resistor R3 gives bias to transistor Q3.
+First, turning ON the power starts charging capacitor C1 and at the same time, resistor R3 provides the base bias for transistor Q3, causing Q3 to conduct.

 Now current flows through inductor L1, so the magnetic field builds in inductor and meanwhile Q2 controls switching with help of R2.